apache/arrow/format/Layout.md

           0  0  1  0  1  0  1  1
 ```

-Physically, non-nullable (NN) arrays do not have a null bitmask.
+Physically, non-nullable (NN) arrays do not have a bitmap.

 For nested types, if the top-level nested type is nullable, it has its own
-bitmask regardless of whether the child types are nullable.
+bitmap regardless of whether the child types have any nulls.

 ## Primitive value arrays